Diversity in UK Polar Science – Resources

 - UK Polar community contact list –If you’re looking to get in touch with the UK Polar Community this is a compiled list of contacts.
 It’s just a start, and we’d welcome help to make the list more comprehensive.
 Please email our project team to make this document even better.

-- Polar Funding information 2020 –The funding information document is not an exhaustive list of money, but it is a repository of funding, that lists which organizations fund fellowships, grants or bursaries that enable people to engage with polar science activities or attend polar conferences.
+- Polar Funding information 2020 –The funding information document is not an exhaustive list of money, but it is a repository of funding, that lists which organisations fund fellowships, grants or bursaries that enable people to engage with polar science activities or attend polar conferences.

 Journeys in Polar Science playlist–UK Polar Horizons Programme recorded talks